 Step 5: Apply for Business Licenses and Permits

-In addition, some other common local, state, and federal registrations a firewood business may need include a sales tax permit and an Employer Identification Number.
+In addition, there are some other common local, state, and federal registrations to research, including a sales tax permit and an Employer Identification Number.

 Step 6: Find Financing

 Fortunately, the cost to start a firewood business is small, and most people purchase equipment with personal funds.
 If a loan is needed, the borrower(s) will need to have good credit and invest 15-25% of their money towards the total start-up costs.

 Step 7: Open a Business Bank Account

 Keeping your small business and personal finances in separate bank accounts is important to track the income and expenses of your business and identify trends.